 Alberta Media Production Industries Association (AMPIA) is a non-profit professional association incorporated in 1973.
 Its mandate is to support the independent motion picture industry as a viable economic and cultural force within the Province of Alberta.

-This year marks the 51st Annual Alberta Film & Television Awards, also known as The Rosie Awards, where we celebrate the work created in Alberta, by Alberta filmmakers and craftspeople.
-The awards have grown to include 23 Class categories and 34 Craft categories, including Best Social Media Production, Best Podcast, Best Interactive Project, and Best Narrative Game as standalone categories, as well as Best Supporting Performance.
+This year marks the 52nd Annual Alberta Film & Television Awards, also known as The Rosie Awards, where we celebrate the work created in Alberta, by Alberta filmmakers and craftspeople.
+This year, the awards include 16 Class categories and 34 Craft categories.
 This year's event promises an unforgettable day of recognition, networking, and entertainment.

 50% OFF ENTRY FEES FOR AMPIA MEMBERS WITH DISCOUNT CODE - NOT A MEMBER?
 JOIN AMPIA TODAY!